Investing in Nanotechnology Stocks and Companies

 Another popular stock in the nano hype days was Harris & Harris Group which was a publicly traded venture capital firm which dabbled in nano.
 They’ve since changed their name to 180 Degree Capital and pivoted into other investment areas as their share price continues to languish.

 Going forward, we can break down the nanotechnology opportunity into three major themes: nanomaterials including graphene, nano-drug delivery, and synthetic biology including gene editing.

 Investing in Nanomaterials and Graphene

 Then you have nanomaterials that people can’t stop talking about, like graphene.
-In fact, there are quite a few publicly traded graphene stocks out there, any number of which should probably be avoided.
-That’s why we put together a A Guide to Investing in Graphene Stocks.
+That’s why we put together A Guide to Investing in Graphene Stocks.
 Once you’ve read that – or not – let’s move onto the really exciting stuff.

 Investing in Synthetic Biology and Gene Editing

 If we had to pick the single most exciting disruptive technology there is, that would have to be synthetic biology.
 The most efficient manufacturing known to man would have to be nature.
 Just think about the process of growing food using nothing but sunlight, water, and soil.
 Many futurist-minded people are thinking that soon we’ll just grow everything we need using tools like gene editing.
 From what we’ve seen lately from companies like Ginkgo Bioworks, we’re off to a very good start.

 There’s so much exciting stuff to talk about here that we put together a separate Guide to Investing in Synthetic Biology and A Guide to Investing in Gene Editing Stocks which looks at some areas of disruptive technology which we think will transform society more than even computing did.